jamescook98/budgetTracker/README.md

 App deployed at https://shielded-savannah-54902.herokuapp.com/
 # Description
-This is a simple budget tracker application that allows users to add expenses and deposits to their budget.
+This is a simple budget tracker application that allows users to add expenses and deposits to their budget, as well as graph the total over time.
 If the user does so without an internet connection, their transactions will populate the total when brought back online.
 # Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)